 Limited passport services have resumed at the U.S. Embassy in Santo Domingo and at the Consular Agency in Punta Cana, for passport holders who are not eligible to renew their passports by mail.
 The Consular Agency in Puerto Plata is not currently accepting passport applications.

 If you would like to schedule an appointment at the U.S. Embassy in Santo Domingo, please see the links below for the specific application procedures pertaining to each passport category.

 Please note that online appointments are available ONLY for children’s renewals.
 If you schedule an appointment and it is not for the renewal of a child’s passport, the appointment will be cancelled.
 Please arrive on time for your appointment; late arrivals will not be seen and will need to make a new appointment.

 Appointments are limited.
 We ask that you schedule an appointment only if you are planning to travel in the near future.

-If you would like to make an appointment at one of the Consular Agencies, please email Punta Cana Consular Agency If you experience technical difficulties or do not have access to internet, you may make your appointment by calling (809) 552-8990.
+Punta Cana provides services to Bavaro, Higuey, Bayahibe, La Romana and any of the cities along the East Coast.
+If you would like to make an appointment at the Consular Agency in Punta Cana, please email Punta Cana Consular Agency If you experience technical difficulties or do not have access to internet, you may make your appointment by calling (809) 552-8990.